Jennifer Karas Montez | Co-Director

 Shannon Monnat | Co-Director

 Shannon Monnat is an Associate Professor of Sociology and the Lerner Chair for Public Health Promotion.
 She received her PhD in Sociology at the State University of New York at Albany.
-Monnat’s research interests broadly fall at the intersection of place, public policy, and health.
-A common theme binding much of her research is a concern for rural people and places.
-Her most recent research has focused on geographic variation in fatal drug overdoses and other diseases and deaths of despair, particularly trying to understand why rates of substance abuse and mortality are higher in some places than others.
+Monnat’s research examines social, structural, and spatial determinants of health and mortality in the U.S. A common theme binding much of her research is a concern for rural people and places.
+Her most recent research has focused on geographic variation in fatal drug overdoses and other diseases and deaths of despair, particularly trying to understand why the problem is worse in some places than others.

 Email Shannon: email@example.com